phug-php/website/doc/en/options.md

 include non-pug-file.js
 ```

-So the `extensions` allow you to pass an other list of
+So the `extensions` extension allow you to pass an other
-extensions to be handled by Phug and added automatically
+list of extensions to be handled by Phug and added
-to include/extend paths if missing.
+automatically to include/extend paths if missing.

-### default_doctype
+### default_doctype `string`

-Doctype to use if not specified. `"html"` by default.
+Doctype to use if not specified as argument.
+`"html"` by default.

 This means:
 ```phug